 For some reservation examples, see Resource allocation examples.

 Gateway calls (person-to-person calls, or calls to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Meet) require sufficient capacity for both the inbound leg and the outbound leg.
 In general, this means that each gateway call consumes resources equivalent to two connections.

-Non-distributed gateway calls (where the inbound and outbound legs are on the same transcoding node) involving only SIP or H.323 clients do not use any additional ports.
+Non-distributed gateway calls (where the inbound and outbound legs are on the same transcoding node) involving only SIP or H.323 clients do not use any additional ports/connections.
 However, in other scenarios, additional ports may be used as described below (assuming that Maximum call quality is HD unless otherwise specified):

 The total number of concurrent calls that can be made in your deployment (regardless of whether those calls are HD, SD or audio-only) is limited by your license.
 For more information, see Pexip Infinity license installation and usage.